Contact Us:Office of Safety & Security

 All violation fines are $30 except for the handicap parking violation, which is $100.
 The vehicle owner will be responsible for any towing and/or impound charges incurred.

 A vehicle may be wheel locked/towed at the owner's expense when a third or subsequent violation has been issued within a school year.
 The registered owner of the vehicle or person to whom the HU parking permit is issued is responsible for parking violations.
 A person whose driving or continued disregard of the Hamline University parking regulations or whose driving threatens the safety of persons walking or driving within the University property will be required to meet with the traffic coordinator to discuss their parking issues.
-On receipt of a second ticket the registered owner of the vehicle will receive a letter from the traffic coordinator providing the information on how to schedule the meeting.
+On receipt of a third ticket the registered owner of the vehicle will receive a letter from the traffic coordinator providing the information on how to schedule the meeting.
 The Dean of Students will also be copied on this letter.
 It is the responsibility of the vehicle owner to schedule a meeting time.
 If a meeting is not scheduled within 5 business days the parking coordinator will schedule a meeting.
 The vehicle will be wheel locked or towed if the meeting request ignored.

 Hamline University and Safety and Security Services reserve the right to tow or impound a vehicle based upon circumstances, regardless of the number of previous violations.
 For example; vehicles may be towed immediately if improperly parked in reserved, handicap spaces or fire lanes.
 The Saint Paul Police Department has jurisdiction over city streets, all fire lanes and handicap parking spaces, even if these spaces are located on private property.
 Therefore, you may also receive a ticket from, or be towed by, the City of Saint Paul.